chisumo2016/ecommerce-project/customer-crudd-vuejs-admin.md

                 ->orderBy($sortField, $sortDirection)
                 ->paginate($perPage);

+    - Search Laravel where concat
+    - we need to joinn to the user table
+            customers->join->users

 ### DEBUGGING LARAVEL ERROR
+    Search
+        ERROR: mapInto()
+    - Look join in Laravel documentation
+    - Laravel elequent join - Google
+    - Search  The problemis that you use UserResourcee::collection($this->user)
+    - Customer belongs to a user and User hasO

 ### RESTRICT DISABLED CUSTOMER LOGIN
-    - Customer who is disabled , should not logged in .
+    - Whenever the Customer who is disabled , should not logged in . eg : John Emma is trying to login is able .
+STOP THIS
     - Go to app/Http/Controllers/Auth/AuthenticatedSessionController.php
             open \App\Http\Requests\Auth\LoginRequest
     - ERROR